-At Ambient Devices, I became increasingly interested in motivating behavioral changes with what Richard Thaler called Nudges.
+At Ambient Devices, I became increasingly interested in motivating behavioral changes with what Richard Thaler called “Nudges.”
 Novartis approached us to collaborate with Yves Behar to design a magical pill box to increase adherence to their blockbuster hypertension drug.
-They hoped to solve the problem that doctors were prescribing it, but people would only take it 50% of the time, resulting in the loss of hundreds of millions in revenue for this one drug in europe alone.
-We learned that in America insurance companies lose about $300B in unnecessary hospitalizations due to people not taking the medication they are prescribed.
+They hoped to solve the problem that doctors were prescribing it, but people would only take it 50% of the time, resulting in poorer health, unnecessary hospitalizations, and the loss of hundreds of millions in revenue for this one drug in Europe alone.
+We learned that in America insurance companies lose $300B due to people not taking medications they are prescribed.
 I founded a new company, Vitality, to focus on this issue.
 The GlowCap is the first internet-connected medication package that has been proven in a randomized clinical control trial to increase adherence to over 90%.
-We got distribution with Express Scripts and did deals with many major pharmas for diabetes, transplant, HIV, and more.
-The company was sold to biotech billionaire Patrick Soon-Shiong.
+The GlowCap is distributed by Express Scripts, CVS and Walgreens specialty pharmacy for diabetes, transplant, HIV, and more.
+The company was sold to biotech maven Patrick Soon-Shiong.

 David Rose, the author of Enchanted Objects, sees a future where we can all live like wizards.

-The world seems particularly enraptured with voice-based conversational interfaces: Siri, Cortana, Alexa, etc. As a Futurist-in-residence, I worked with an IDEO team to speculate about the next wave in human-computer interaction.
-Our answer: mimes, orchestra conductors, dancers, and sign-language experts.
-Gestures are faster, more expressive, easier to recall, and don’t sound as silly speaking to a computer when your friends are around.
-3D cameras, computer vision, and neural nets make it possible to train your own gestural lexicon.
+The world seems particularly enraptured with voice-based conversational interfaces: Siri, Cortana, Alex, etc. During a short stint as an futurist-in-residence I worked with an IDEO team to speculate: what will be the next wave in human-computer interaction?
+Our answer: Look to mimes, orchestra conductors, dancers, and sign-language experts.
+Gestures are faster, more expressive, easier to recall, and don’t sound as silly as speaking to a computer when your friends are around.
+Computer vision, depth-sensing cameras and neural nets make it possible to train your own gestural lexicon.

-I invented this beautifully simple lamp that tunes into online information to help people track the things that matter to them the most through subtly changing colors.
+I invented this beautifully simple lamp that tunes into online information to help people track the thing that matters to them the most through subtly changing colors.
 It was the first product of many for my company Ambient Devices, funded by Nicholas Negroponte and Hiroshi Ishii of the MIT Media Lab.
-The product won awards, garnered an incredible amount of press, and found distribution in catalogs and at the Museum of Modern Art store in NYC.
-We made the first batches in the US with a $300 MSRP, and eventually took manufacturing to China where we were able to reduce to price to $100.
+The product won awards, garnered an incredible amount of press, and found distribution in catalogs and at the MoMA store in NYC.
+We made the first batches in the U.S. with a $300 retail price, and eventually moved manufacturing to China, where we were able to reduce to price to $100.
 I’m proud that we realized early on that the data API should be open, to let people track anything.
-And they did: Chris Sacca, then a Google tracked surf heights, Bloomberg tracked sales-team performance, Mass General Hospital used it to help diabetics monitor blood sugar levels, NextBus used it to increase ridership, PR firms gave it away to their customers to track media hits, Ned Johnson at Fidelity has one on his desk to track the market.
+And they did: Chris Sacca (then at Google) tracked surf heights, Bloomberg tracked sales-team performance, Massachusetts General Hospital used it to help people with diabetics monitor blood sugar levels, NextBus used it to increase ridership, PR firms gave it away to their customers to track media hits, and Ned Johnson who started Fidelity has one on his desk to track the stock market.

-Have you read the book “Quiet” by Susan Cain?
+Have you read the book Quiet by Susan Cain?
 When I did, I was stuck by the insight that the introverts and extroverts of an organization have the SAME amount of good ideas, but often the introverts’ ideas are drowned out and suppressed by the extroverts.
-A professional facilitator in meetings is effective but expensive… so why not embed one into furniture?
-This Balance Table hopes to subtly encourage more mindfulness by illuminating a constellation of lights in front of the speakers using the most air-time.
-They glance down, see the balance on the table, and naturally encourage others to contribute.
+A professional facilitator in meetings is effective but expensive, so why not embed a facilitator into furniture?
+The Balance Table hopes to subtly encourage more conversational mindfulness by illuminating a constellation of lights in front of the speakers using the most airtime.
+They glance down, see the imbalance on the table, and naturally encourage others to contribute.